schrudolf/random-web-token/README.md

 # random-web-token

+A lightweight utility for generating customizable random strings (a.k.a. "tokens") using predefined or custom character sets.
+Includes simple validation to check whether a given string matches a specific character set and length.

-Easily generate random alphanumeric tokens with custom character sets.
-Great for user-facing tokens such as activation links, password reset tokens, invitation codes, temporary session identifiers, or other non-critical unique strings.
+Ideal for user-facing identifiers such as activation links, invitation links, or other non-sensitive unique strings.

 ---